Liverpool’s rivals Everton were formed in 1878 by John Houlding, a local businessman and future mayor of Liverpool.

 Sadly, despite winning the League Cup the following season, and losing out to Chelsea in the final of the FA Cup, Liverpool could only finish eighth in the Premier League and Dalglish was promptly sacked at the end of the seaon, being replaced by Swansea boss Brendan Rodgers two weeks later.

 Klopp settled in well and was popular with players, fans and press alike.
-His no-nonsense style and likeable demeanour earned him a lot of respect and his tactics paid dividends, with the club finally looking like they could challenge for the Premier League title.
+His no-nonsense style and likeable demeanour earned him a lot of respect and his tactics paid dividends.

 After narrowly missing out to Real Madrid a year earlier, Klopp led Liverpool to their sixth European Cup in 2019, beating Tottenham in the Champions League final in Madrid.
 This was followed up with a dominant Premier League season which they won comfortably after a long 30-year wait.